-Picking the right cage for your guinea pig is sometimes time-consuming and even though a lot of people usually spend a lot of time thinking about it, they tend to pick a cage that’s too small.
+Picking the right cage for your guinea pig is sometimes time-consuming.
+Even though a lot of people usually spend a lot of time thinking about it, they tend to pick a cage that’s too small.
 But, this is not their fault.
 Most cages catered towards guinea pigs are way too small.
 Those cages that are marketed and offered to guinea pig owners are, in most cases, not big enough.

 Guinea pigs are physically active animals.
 They need some space to roam around, a separate place for a nest, a bathroom area, and a special compartment for food and water.
-Your guinea pig doesn’t always need to stay in the cage but even then, when it’s in the cage, it needs to have a plethora of space inside.
+For one guinea pig, a cage of 30″ by 36″ (inches) is ideal.
+Get a cage that is approximately 30″ x 50″ in size for two guinea pigs (more is better).

 Best Cage Size for Different Number of Guinea Pigs

-So, what guinea pig cage size is the best?
-It all depends on how many guinea pigs you are planning to get.
+A guinea pig’s cage depends on how many guinea pigs you are planning to get.
 The best cage size for one guinea pig is 30″ x 36″ (inches).
-For two guinea pigs, you should get around 30″ x 50″ sized cage (more is better).
-Around 30″ x 62″ is a good size for three guinea pigs and for four guinea pigs the cage size shouldn’t be less than 30″ x 76″.
+For two guinea pigs, you should get around a 30″ x 50″ sized cage (more is better).
+Around 30″ x 62″ is a good size for three guinea pigs and for four guinea pigs, the cage size shouldn’t be less than 30″ x 76″.

-If you don’t want to be bothered with sizes check out our best guinea pig cages guide, every cage from this list is good for your guinea pig.
+If you don’t want to be bothered with sizes, check out our best guinea pig cages guide.
+Every cage from this list is suitable for your guinea pig.

 Physical and Psychological Benefits of a Larger Guinea Pig Cage

-Rodents are very sensitive animals in both physical and psychological sense.
-Physically, guinea pigs are sensitive as they need a constant dose of physical activity each day.
+Rodents are very sensitive animals in both physical and psychological senses.
+Physically, guinea pigs are sensitive, as they need a constant dose of physical activity each day.
 Without that, a guinea pig can get obese and as a result of increased blood sugar, die.
 As for the psychological part, rodents have a broad range of emotions.

 On average, a guinea pig lives 4 to 7 years, in some cases, 8 years.
 Now, imagine the guinea pig that spends its whole life entrapped in a very small cage.
-There’s no stimulation, no physical activity, and no FUN.
+There’s no stimulation, no physical activity, and no fun.
 Fun is essential for guinea pigs as they can easily get bored and depressed, much like humans!
-A depressed guinea pig will then refuse to eat properly and as a result, get ill, which is then a problem of its own.
+A depressed guinea pig will then refuse to eat properly.
+As a result, they can get ill, which is then a problem of its own.

 The benefits for a guinea pig are quite significant but so are benefits on your side.
 Larger spaces are usually easier to clean, as they prevent the build-up of waste.
 This allows your guinea pigs to have a separate bathroom area and a separate area for physical activity.

-The same applies for the opposite case.
-Don’t put the cage in the cold places – unheated rooms, garage or any other location that’s cold in your vicinity.
-You also need to think about a draft.
-A draft can produce some serious problems even in humans, let alone guinea pigs.
+Don’t put the cage in cold places, such as unheated rooms, garages, or any other location that’s cold in your vicinity.
+You also need to think about a draft, which can produce some serious problems.
 To avoid this, simply avoid putting the cage near doors and windows.

 Finally, it’s important to mention humidity and noise.
-Guinea pigs won’t enjoy the humid conditions and there’s a good reason for it.
+Guinea pigs won’t enjoy the humid conditions.
 Humidity promotes the growth of mold in the cage, hay, and bedding, which can make the pigs prone to illness.
 As for the noise level, it should be as low as possible.
 Guinea pigs have a strong sense of hearing, meaning that they’re sensitive to noise such as music, television, etc.